Judiks/VoiceShipControl/README.md

 - Televisor control
 - Insta murder of a player if you can tell his nickname? xD
 - Add an adequate selection of keys responsible for commands.
+- UI interface that will be effect that you are in IronMan helmet.
+It's will show phrases what you said and some responses of commands.
+For example 'scan' command will display data from terminal.
+I will add option to disable it.
 - And others...
 (IDK) You can send me ideas to my [discord account](https://discordapp.com/users/_judik_)

 ## Usage